E-commerce

 What needs to be made visible

 Follow-up email or SMS sequences can recover some abandoned carts.
 This is useful, especially if the visitor was simply interrupted or wanted time to think.
-Shopify also offers many examples around abandoned cart emails.
+Shopify also offers many examples around the abandoned cart emails.

 What a good follow-up can do